Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 Header files are the collection of predefined classes and functions.

 What is Block in a program ?<br>
-A block is a set of logically connected statements that are surrounded by openingand closing braces.
+A block is a set of logically connected statements that are surrounded by opening and closing braces.

-What is Identifier ?
+What is Identifier ?<br>
 Identifier is a name used to identify a variable, function, class, module, or any other user-defined item.

 What is Variable ?<br>